laristra/portage/doc/concepts.md

 offers an approximate method [1] to calculate contribution weights from the candidate source cells.
-This method is called swept-face method, because the mesh-mesh intersections are replaced by simple regions defined by the dispacement of faces between a source mesh and a target mesh.
-Therefore, this method requires that both meshes have the same topology.
+This method is called swept-face method, because the mesh-mesh intersections are replaced by simple regions defined by the displacement of faces between a source mesh and a target mesh.
+Therefore, this method requires that both meshes have the same topology and only small nodal displacement.

 ### Single material remap